enuchi/gas-client/README.md

 ### Production mode

-In the normal Google Apps Script production environment, a `new GASClient()` instance will have one available method:
+In the normal Google Apps Script production environment, a `new GASClient()` instance will have the following available methods:

 - `serverFunctions`: an object containing all publicly exposed server functions (see example above).
+- `scriptHostFunctions`: an object containing methods to interact with the script host UI, including:
+  - `close()`: Close the current dialog or sidebar
+  - `setHeight(height)`: Set the dialog height in pixels
+  - `setWidth(width)`: Set the dialog width in pixels
+  - `focusEditor()`: Switch focus from dialog/sidebar to the editor

 Note that `allowedDevelopmentDomains` and `parentTargetOrigin` configurations will be ignored in production, so the same code can and should be used for development and production.